timgrote/Compass-Project/config/obsidian/compass-vault/Hunter-Notes/Example - Week of 2025-10-14.md

 - @Tim: How's the crypto sign-in coming?
 Want to pair on it this weekend?
 - @Tim: Thoughts on making this vault template a product?
 Or keep it personal/small?
-- What's your take on the Costa Rica ceremony?
-You seemed interested but hesitant.

 ## Links Worth Sharing